Discover the best places to see fall foliage in Berlin and Potsdam

-The Berliner Uferpromenade is a great place to see some more fall foliage amidst Berlin icons.
+The Berliner Uferpromenade is a great place to see some more fall foliage in Berlin.
 Indeed, you can go on a waterside stroll next to some of the city’s most famous museums, watched over by the TV Tower.

 Furthermore, fitness fans will only be steps away from from the very comprehensive Freeletics outdoor workout area.

 The short, scenic Uferpromenade is between the Friedrichstraße and Hackeschermarkt S-Bahn stops.

 Charlottenburg Castle Grounds

 Wandering around a castle’s gardens in the fall: what could be more romantic?
 Just add in the swans, and Schloss Charlottenburg’s surrounds will dazzle even more as the weather cools, truly deserving its place on this list of the prettiest places to see fall foliage in Berlin.

 This time of year, most tourists will have left the gardens to local joggers and walkers, so you can enjoy some peace and quiet away from the crowds.

 Just as there are many beautiful spots to see fall foliage in Berlin, there are a ton in Potsdam.
 Almost as soon as you step out of Potsdam’s main station, you’ll be greeted by red and yellow.

 One place to admire the fall leaves is Otto Braun Platz, facing the Alte Fahrt Canal and Island of Friendship.
 Stroll along the manmade strait, a warm beverage in hand, or stop at one of the waterside restaurants for a little while and fully enjoy the moment.